badri-k7/aws-devops/module-aws-application-serices/ecs/2.ecs-service-task-definition/README.md

 - Navigate to CloudFormation.
 - Look for the `MyFargateTaskDefinition` stack and verify its status is `CREATE_COMPLETE`.

-Additionally, you can check in the ECS dashboard:
+Additionally, verify the setup in the ECS dashboard:
-- Navigate to the Task Definitions on the ECS dashboard.
+1. Navigate to the ECS dashboard in the AWS Management Console.
-- You should see `my-fargate-task-definition` in the list of task definitions.
+2. In the left sidebar, click on **Task Definitions**.
+You should see `my-fargate-task-definition` listed among the task definitions.
+3. Next, click on **Clusters** in the left sidebar.
+4. Select your cluster (e.g., `MyECSCluster`).
+5. Within the **Services** tab, you should see your service (e.g., `my-fargate-service`) listed and running.
+This verifies that both your task definition and service have been created successfully.

 ### Conclusion

 Congratulations!
-You've successfully used CloudFormation to create and register a Fargate Task Definition under your ECS cluster.
-This task definition can now be used to launch containers under the Fargate launch type within your ECS cluster.
+You've successfully used CloudFormation to create, register a Fargate Task Definition, and establish an ECS Service under your ECS cluster.
+This task definition and service combination enables you to seamlessly launch containers using the Fargate launch type within your ECS cluster.